CatalystCode/azure-web-starter-template-reactjs/README.md

 2. Browserify
 3. Babel

 We're using grunt as our asset pipeline automation framework.
-Any additoinal tasks can be setup in Gruntfile.js
+Any additional tasks can be setup in Gruntfile.js

 ######3rd party components